docker/compose/CONTRIBUTING.md

 the feature or fix.

-Include an issue reference like `Closes #XXXX` or `Fixes #XXXX` in the pull request description that close an issue.
+Include an issue reference like `Closes #XXXX` or `Fixes #XXXX` in the pull request description that closes an issue.
 Including references automatically closes the issue on a merge.

 Please do not add yourself to the `AUTHORS` file, as it is regenerated regularly